Counties (Detached Parts) Act 1844: County Transfer of Land Bill 1825

 The systematic involvement of the House of Commons began in February 1825, when Charles Fyshe Palmer, Member of Parliament for Reading, moved a private member's bill entitled "County Transfer of Land Bill":

 To empower magistrates at quarter sessions to effect Exchanges between counties of insulated parcels of Land, for the more convenient administration of justice.
 To provide a remedy for the inconvenience and perplexity which resulted from having certain parcels of land belonging to particular counties situated at a considerable distance from these counties".

-The Bill was allowed to be read, but did not pass.
+The bill was allowed to be read, but did not pass.
 However, the process resulted in the publication in May 1825 of the "County Boundary: Returns from Clerks of the Peace of Insulated Parcels of Land".
 Each county's clerk of the peace had been asked to report on their county's exclaves ("insulated parcels"), together with their valuations for land tax and county rate purposes.
 Their replies were collected and printed.
 The process was not altogether satisfactory, witness the return of the Hertfordshire clerk:

 There is much difficulty in answering the inquiries with any certainty.
 I do not know of any person having sufficient local knowledge of the County to give the information with accuracy.

 The Ordnance Survey First Series maps were a "work in progress", and his colleague in Bedfordshire was frank in admitting his reliance on a commercial map of no legal standing and of questionable accuracy:

 I have no official knowledge of the boundaries of the county.
 But it appears, on reference to the large engraved map of the County upon a survey in the year 1765...that a small part of the parish of Studham...is locally situate in the county of Hertford.

 Actually, Studham was equally divided between the two counties and the exclave that the clerk was referring to belonged to Whipsnade.
-This sort of mistake illustrates the difficulties in drafting the specific changes to be dealt with by the 1844 Act.
+This sort of mistake illustrates the difficulties in drafting the specific changes to be dealt with by the 1844 act.

 Parliamentary Boundaries Act 1832

-The Parliamentary Boundaries Act 1832 abolished the county outliers for the purposes of fixing the boundaries of parliamentary constituencies.
+The Parliamentary Boundaries Act 1832 (2 & 3 Will.
+4. c.
+64) abolished the county outliers for the purposes of fixing the boundaries of parliamentary constituencies.
 This was in the context of the Reform Act 1832.
 Previously each county, including its exclaves (but excluding its boroughs) elected two knights of the shire to the House of Commons.

-This Act included a schedule ("Schedule M") of county boundary anomalies to be acted upon, drawn up by a boundary commission headed by the surveyor Thomas Drummond.
-This schedule included a few examples of salients and divided parishes, as well as true exclaves, and was to be used in the 1844 Act.
+This act included a schedule ("Schedule M") of county boundary anomalies to be acted upon, drawn up by a boundary commission headed by the surveyor Thomas Drummond.
+This schedule included a few examples of salients and divided parishes, as well as true exclaves, and was to be used in the 1844 act.